22/11/2024

 In 2023, investment in these assets dropped mainly because of high costs of debt.
 Also, bonds were giving better returns.
 Yet, the interest in buying distressed assets is still strong.
 Banks are pushing sales from borrowers who can’t refinance, adding fuel to this fire.
 The trend where the price of assets drops much lower than their buy cost shows how active this market is.

-Distressed market behaviour
+distressed market behaviour

 Cerberus Capital Management kicked off a huge US$3 billion fund for global distressed real estate in late 2023.
 This move hints at possible growth in the distressed market.
 Meanwhile, the UK’s market is moving carefully.
 Investors here are waiting for the best time to jump in fully.
 They’re being cautious, especially in sectors like technology, finance, healthcare, and consumer goods.
 These areas have seen more deals as the economy gets better.